reTHINK-project/scenario-service-implementation/docs/scenarios/tourism-application/tourism-in-a-smart-city.md

 ###Required reTHINK Framework Functionalities

-*Detailed analysis of required funcionalities, interfaces and data schemas as specified in D2.2, D3.1 and D4.1.
+*Detailed analysis of required functionalities, interfaces and data schemas as specified in D2.2, D3.1 and D4.1.
 Highlight missing functionalities*

 * Hyperty Runtime in Smartphone
 * GUIDs (for users to be identified)